myparcelnl/delivery-options/README.md

 **Breaking changes**

 - It's no longer possible to set `showDeliveryDate` per carrier.
 This is now a global setting only.
+- The CSS is no longer bundled, so you must manually include `dist/style.css`.
+This does not apply if you're using the Vue component.

 **Deprecated**